seppuh/Personal-Project/README.md

-# Personal-Project
+# Personal-Project__Dating-Simulator
-Dating Simulator in Javascript
+Dating Simulator with Javascript.
+HTML and CSS to come.